 The voters of Ward County supported the Democratic candidates in every presidential election between 1892 and 1968, with the exception of 1952 and 1956.
 Republicans carried the county from 1972 to 1992.
-In 1990 there were 13,115 people living in the county, most of whom lived in Monahans (1990 population: 8,101).
-Other communities that year included Barstow (535), Grandfalls (583), Pyote (348), Royalty (196), Thorntonville (693), and Wickett (525).
+In 2014 there were 11,625 people living in the county.
+About 43.4 percent were Anglo, 4.9 percent African American, and 50.4 percent Hispanic.
+Most residents lived in Monahans (population, 7,569).
+Other communities that year included Barstow (370), Grandfalls (393), Pyote (122), Royalty, Thorntonville (514), and Wickett (525).
 Monahans hosts a number of annual events, including the Freedom Fair, the Greenthumb Show, the Miss Monahans Pageant, and the AQHA Quarterhorse Show, all held in July; a Pecan Perfection show is held there in November, and a Christmas Parade is staged each December.

 Texas Permian Historical Society, Water, Oil, Sand and Sky: A History of Ward County (Monahans, Texas, Junior Chamber of Commerce, 1962).
 Ward County Historical Commission, Ward County.
 (Dallas: Taylor, 1980?).